ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/heatmap_colorbar.md

 ---
+noindex: true
-Title: "Heatmap with Colorbar - ScottPlot 4.1 Cookbook"
+title: "Heatmap with Colorbar - ScottPlot 4.1 Cookbook"
 Description: "Colorbars are often added when heatmaps are used."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71